Dagwbl/dagwbl.github.io/content/posts/diary/April-2024.md

 math: false
 ---

+## Apr 15

+Worked, invited my colleague to eat dinner in my room, practiced speaking ability at the Geely Park, Learned Englsih at dormitory.

 ## Apr 14

 [Bye, RStudio/Posit! - After writing all these "*down" packages for these years, here I am to announce "Yihui-down" - Yihui Xie | 谢益辉](https://yihui.org/en/2024/01/bye-rstudio/)